 5. Raining Meat

-Of all the things to fall from the sky, free food isn’t the worst.
+Of all the things to fall from the sky, free food is definitely better than hailstones or a crazy snowstorm.
+But talk about some seriously weird weather.
 In 1876, Bath County, Ky. encountered one of the most bizarre weather events in history when portions of red meat fell from the sky.
-Unfortunately, it wasn’t a miraculous monsoon of Filet mignon.
-The meat was initially believed to be mutton or venison, but later identified as lung tissue from a horse.
+Unfortunately, it wasn't a miraculous monsoon of Filet mignon.
+The meat was initially believed to be mutton or venison but later identified as lung tissue from a horse.
 But how did the meat fall from the sky?
 Well, most locals believe that it was vomited up by vultures.
-Because the phenomenon occurred around the same time as a rainstorm it appeared to be a strange weather event.
-Today the event is known as the “Kentucky meat shower.”
+Because the phenomenon occurred around the same time as a rainstorm, the meat combined with the moist air appeared to be a strange weather event.
+Today the event is known as the "Kentucky meat shower."
+We can only imagine what today's meteorologists would say covering an event like this on national news.

 4. Black Sunday Dust Storm

-April 14, 1835 marks the anniversary of one of the most disastrous events in history.
+April 14, 1835, marks the anniversary of one of the most disastrous events in history.
 What started as a beautiful spring day in Oklahoma ended with an apocalyptic black cloud blocking out the sun.
-It was so dark in the middle of the day that folks couldn’t see even a few inches in front of their face.
-Soul-chilling cold winds continued to blow in waves of dust for hours.
+They've dealt with way more than just twisters in Oklahoma and this is definitely one of the most unusual weather events we've ever heard of.
+It was so dark in the middle of the day that folks couldn't see even a few inches in front of their face.
+Soul-chilling cold air continued to blow in waves of dust for hours.
 But the impact of the dust storm lasted for years.
-It became known as “Black Sunday.”
-The dust storm was caused by soil erosion brought on by a horrible drought and over-farming.
+It became known as "Black Sunday."
+The severe weather was caused by soil erosion brought on by a horrible drought and over-farming.
 The government implemented a program to revitalize grasslands and promote new farming techniques.

 3. Year of the Locust